 Finally, the Commission’s rationale that the revenues received by the regulated utilities must be maximized is belied by the State sponsored conservation program which has caused a far greater revenue decline than direct access.
 (Exhibit __ at __.)
 The Commission’s claim of legitimate public purpose is undercut by its conservation program because conservation and direct access have the same impact.
 Both reduce the demand for State funded power and both reduce the amount which the State must borrow to acquire power.

 The Commission’s claimed public purpose is a fiction.
 The only reason the State must raise revenues related to direct access is to pay for the increased power necessary to replace direct access.
-If the Commission believes that the increased revenues outweigh the increased costs, then it should do away with programs like conservation which also reduce revenues.
-The Commission’s inconsistency demonstrates that it rationale is contrived.
+If the Commission believes that the increased revenues outweigh the increased costs, then it has illogically advocated conservation programs that also reduce revenues.
+The Commission’s inconsistency demonstrates that its rationale is contrived.

 The Impairment Ordered By The Commission Is Not Reasonable And Appropriate.